 Glasgow Caledonian University would like to encourage more university applications from care experienced young people: anyone who has been or is cared for by a local authority; this could be residential care, foster care, cared for by friends or relatives or cared for at home.
-We also offer suport for estranged students - those studying without family support.
+We also offer support for estranged students - those studying without family support.

 We are also proud to work with the Scottish Care Leavers' Covenant to help improve outcomes for care-experienced young people.

 This is recognition to GCU’s commitment to recruiting students from a diverse range of backgrounds.
 Glasgow Caledonian University drives forward the agenda for care-experienced young people through our steering group.
 We also try to engage with care-experienced young people at the earliest stage through our school and college outreach.

 Settling into university life

 Care-experienced students progressing to Glasgow Caledonian University can access a staff mentor to help ease the transition to university study, providing a friendly face to catch up with and a signpost to other aspects of GCU life.
 For more information please contact Rachel Hyslop.
 From 2018-19 we also now have a Care-Experienced Officer in our Student Association, running the Care-Experienced Student Group.

 See the links below to find out more about the support we can offer: